20 Myths About Digital Marketing

 4.)
 It’s a good idea to focus on top PPC keywords.

-This is only true if you have the money to throw at a sustained PPC campaign, and know what you’re doing.
+This is only true if you have the money to throw at a sustained PPC campaign and know what you’re doing.
 You can easily burn thousands of dollars in a few hours with no conversions to show for it.
-People also tend to ignore sponsored ads, which isn’t surprising because plenty of marketers don’t understand what their audiences actually want before they launch a PPC campaign.
+People also tend to ignore sponsored ads, which isn’t surprising because many marketers don’t understand what their audiences actually want before launching a PPC campaign.

 3.)
 SEO = Google

-Granted, there’s little information to understand how these systems work compared to that for Google, but any SEO expert actually worth employing should be able to give you some idea on how you might be a little more visible on those other platforms, given time.
+Granted, there’s little information to understand how these systems work compared to Google.
+Still, any SEO expert actually worth employing should be able to give you some idea on how you might be a little more visible on those other platforms, given time.

 2.)
 Keyword repetition works.
 Keyword repetition works.